Pimples look pretty cool under a nice magnification mirror in midlife, don’t they?

 By 14, my eyebrows were just about absent from my face.
 Pencil thin.

-The magnification mirror had special powers.
+Even then, I knew the magnification mirror had special powers.

 Then I discovered a make-up mirror – the perfect combination of magnification and lighting!